Welsh Corgi: Health

-According to the Kennel Club Purebred Dog Health Survey conducted in 2004, the two breeds had similar average lifespans; the median age at death was 12 years 3 months for Pembrokes, and 12 years 2 months for Cardigans.
+According to the Kennel Club Purebred Dog Health Survey conducted in 2004, the two breeds had similar average lifespans; the median age at death was 12 years 3 months for Pembrokes and 12 years 2 months for Cardigans.
 The main causes of death were similar in both breeds; the primary causes were canine cancer and old age.
 However, the Pembroke breed showed a higher proportion of deaths attributed to either kidney failure or urethral obstruction.
-The survey showed that the breeds suffer from similar rates of ongoing health conditions, with one exception.
-Whereas more than a quarter of Pembroke Welsh Corgis surveyed suffered from some type of eye condition, only 6.1% of the Cardigan Corgis did.
-Eye conditions typical in the Corgi breeds include progressive retinal atrophy, which occurs more often in dogs over six years of age, and canine glaucoma, which again is more common in older dogs.
+The survey showed that the breeds suffer from similar rates of ongoing health conditions with one exception: Whereas more than a quarter of Pembroke Welsh Corgis surveyed suffered from some type of eye condition, only 6.1% of the Cardigan Corgis did.
+Eye conditions typical in the Corgi breeds include progressive retinal atrophy, which occurs more often in dogs over six years of age, and canine glaucoma, which is more common in older dogs.
 Cataracts in Corgis are treatable with cataract extraction.
 Similar percentages in the survey were seen in both breeds for issues relating to reproduction, such as requiring caesarian sections and having false pregnancies.
 Further similarities were also seen related to musculoskeletal issues, including arthritis.
-However, Hip dysplasia, common in some types of dogs, is rare in the Corgi breeds.
+However, hip dysplasia, common in some types of dogs, is rare in the Corgi breeds.